Banned In Germany: Kids' Doll Is Labeled An Espionage Device

 Nuance, the U.S. company in question, has said in response to similar criticisms that it "does not share voice data collected from or on behalf of any of our customers with any of our other customers."

 The My Friend Cayla doll remains for sale in the U.S., including via Amazon.
-It's not currently available on the websites of either Toys "R" Us or Walmart.
-A Toys "R" Us representative confirms that the doll isn't offered for sale in its stores, either.
+It's not currently available on the websites of either Toys R Us or Wal-Mart.
+A Toys R Us representative confirms that the doll isn't offered for sale in its stores, either.

 To ban the doll in Germany, regulators invoked a federal law against espionage devices.
 And because that law provides fines of up to 25,000 euros for anyone who insists on selling or owning the equipment, the agency clarified in today's ruling that it doesn't plan to pursue actions against parents who bought the doll.